Welcome to Arvada

 - Over 125 miles of hiking, biking, and horseback riding trails

 - Ability to maintain small-town charm in a bustling and trendy city

-- Olde Town’s business district comprised of vast local dining and recreation options
+- Olde Town’s business district is comprised of vast local dining and recreation options

 People & Lifestyle

-A mix of suburban life and a bustling business district, Arvada is a unique city.
-With proximity to all local commerce and entertainment while maintaining a small-town charm, residents take great pride in Arvada.
-There’s a strong sense of community and love of nature in this city.
+Moving to Arvada entails a fine mix of suburban life and a bustling business district, making it a unique city.
+With proximity to all local commerce and entertainment, while maintaining a small-town charm, residents take great pride in Arvada.
+There’s a strong sense of community and a love of nature in this city.

 Arvada is made up of many families and young professionals.
 The dense suburban feel, highly rated public schools, and numerous recreation and entertainment options create an alluring draw for young couples and professionals looking to settle down.